haozhangzyb/twitter-clone/README.md

 - Follow/Unfollow a person
 - Static Site generation for profile info
 - Incremental Site generation for profile page
+- CI pipeline using Github actions for type-check and lint

 ## Tech Stacks